ONSdigital/ras-common/README.md

 2017-06-14 09:14:13+0100 [-] [reg] ping return = "<urllib3.connection.HTTPConnection object at 0x7fd08c11fb70>: Failed to establish a new connection: [Errno 111] Connection refused"
 ```

-More detail to come once it's been full tested ...